 Pryzbyla Great Room B

-Social work CEUs are available, please contact Kendra Kuehn, firstname.lastname@example.org.
+Social work CEUs are available (2 credits), for further information please contact Kendra Kuehn, firstname.lastname@example.org.

 An interdisciplinary student op-ed contest will be held in conjunction with this lecture.
 Students from the Columbus School of Law, the National Catholic School of Social Service, and the School of Nursing are invited to submit a short Op-Ed piece on a specified aging topic.
 First place will receive a $300 gift card, runners up will receive a $100 gift card, and all qualified participants will receive a $5 gift card.
 For further information see the 2015 Op-Ed Contest.